Welcome to WebmasterWorld Guest from 22.214.171.124

 While we're unable to manually change titles or snippets for individual sites, we're always working to make them as relevant as possible.
 You can help improve the quality of the snippets displayed for your pages by providing informative meta descriptions for each page.

 I am not sure if this is a wise idea at all, but what about adding cca 60 x into <title>?
-Perhaps try on a "throw away" page or domain first?

 For most of the title rewriting we found, we were able to figure out where Google seemed to be pulling the altered wording from, and made some changes which we hope will reduce the rewriting.